Barbara Mikulski: Awards and honors

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Mikulski's name and picture.

 The NASA-funded Space Telescope Science Institute (STScI) in Baltimore named one of the world's largest astronomy databases after Mikulski (Barbara A. Mikulski Archive for Space Telescopes), as she was a long time champion of the Hubble and James Webb space telescopes.

 In 2011, Mikulski was inducted into the National Women's Hall of Fame.

 In 2012, when NASA discovered an exploding star, they named it "Supernova Mikulski" in her honor.
 Also in 2012, Mikulski was presented the Harriet Ross Tubman Lifetime Achievement Award by the Maryland African American Tourism Council.

 On August 22, 2013 the President of Poland Bronisław Komorowski honored Mikulski with a Commander's Cross with Star of the Order of Polonia Restituta for "outstanding achievements in the development of Polish-American cooperation and activity for Poles living in the United States".

 In November 2015, Mikulski was awarded the Presidential Medal of Freedom by President Barack Obama at a ceremony in the White House.

 In 2020, the Senator Barbara A. Mikulski Room, with mementos and Mikulski’s Presidential Medal of Freedom, was opened in the Enoch Pratt Free Library.

 On June 8, 2022, a room in the United States Capitol was named after Mikulski.
 It is the Barbara Mikulski room, S-115, located on the first floor of the side of the Capitol where the Senate is.
 It is one of the first two rooms in the Capitol to be named after women who were senators, the other being the Margaret Chase Smith room, which was named on the same day.

 Personal life

-Barbara Mikulski has never married and has no children.
+Mikulski has never married and has no children.
 She stands at 4 ft 11 in (150 cm) tall and often jokingly said: "I may be short, but I won't be overlooked".
 She is a Roman Catholic.
 Raised in a Polish-American and devoutly Catholic family, Mikulski attended the Mount Saint Agnes College in Baltimore and considered joining Sisters of Mercy, but ultimately decided against it.
 Discussing her decision to remain a laywoman, she stated: "The vow of obedience did not have great appeal for me.
 Poverty was one thing, and I could go along with chastity.
 But it was obedience.
 I thought, 'My God, all my life there could be someone telling me what to do and where to go!'
 And inside me beats the heart of a protestor."